ShriramGH/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### PROGRAM

 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: P. Sri Varshan
+Developed by: Shriram S
-RegisterNumber:  22008051
+RegisterNumber:  22008494

 Program for SR FLIPFLOPs